Centre for Theology and Public Issues: History

-Forrester stepped down from the Centre in 2000, handing over his directorship to Will Storrar.
-Storrar is now the Director of the Centre of Theological Inquiry, in Princeton.
+Forrester stepped down from the centre in 2000, handing over his directorship to Will Storrar.
+Storrar is now the director of the Center of Theological Inquiry, in Princeton.
 Whilst at Edinburgh, he founded the Global Network for Public Theology, which connects academic research centres in public theology from around the world.
 Subsequent directors include Cecelia Clegg and Jolyon Mitchell.

 Since its founding, CTPI research has resulted in a number of conferences and publications.
 Topics have included poverty and welfare, justice and the penal system, peace and international security, suicide and public health, finance and ethics, national identity, arts and peacebuilding, and devolution and citizenship.

 Fellowships

 Since 2020, CTPI has welcomed applications for two new fellowships for scholars whose work relates to public theology: